AI Use Cases/Financial Services

 Reducing the idle compute

-Financial institutions deploying this system realize 25-40% reductions in cloud infrastructure spend within the first 90 days, translating to $2-4M in annual savings for a mid-sized regional bank.
-Beyond cost, the system typically improves cloud resource utilization by 35-50%, reducing the idle compute and storage that inflates operational loss ratios.
+A deployment like this targets a 25-40% reduction in cloud infrastructure spend within the first 90 days - on the same assumptions above, $2-4M a year for a mid-sized regional bank.
+Beyond cost, the system is modeled to improve cloud resource utilization by 35-50%, reducing the idle compute and storage that inflates operational loss ratios.
 Because the AI maintains visibility into compliance-critical workloads, institutions avoid the costly mistakes of over-aggressive cost-cutting: no reduced monitoring that triggers FFIEC examination findings, no storage purges that violate GLBA retention requirements, no compute constraints that slow AML alert processing and increase false-positive rates.
-IT teams report 30-45% reduction in manual cost-analysis hours, freeing analysts to focus on infrastructure modernization and security hardening rather than spreadsheet reconciliation.
+The IT-side target is a 30-45% reduction in manual cost-analysis hours, freeing analysts to focus on infrastructure modernization and security hardening rather than spreadsheet reconciliation.

 ROI compounds significantly in months 4-12 post-deployment.
-As the AI model matures with additional business cycles and seasons, optimization recommendations become more precise: the system learns loan origination seasonality, identifies which compliance screening patterns are truly necessary versus redundant, and predicts compute demand with 85-92% accuracy.
-This precision drives a second wave of savings - an additional 15-25% reduction - as you move from reactive right-sizing to proactive capacity planning.
-Institutions that couple cloud cost optimization with the system's anomaly detection capabilities often uncover security or operational issues (over-provisioned disaster recovery, redundant backup processes, orphaned development environments) worth 10-20% additional savings.
-The compounding effect: a $3M annual cloud bill becomes a $1.8-2.1M optimized bill by month 12, with improved compliance posture and reduced operational risk as side benefits.
+As the AI model matures with additional business cycles and seasons, optimization recommendations become more precise: the system learns loan origination seasonality, identifies which compliance screening patterns are truly necessary versus redundant, and predicts compute demand against an 85-92% accuracy target.
+The goal of that precision is a second wave of savings - an additional 15-25% reduction target - as you move from reactive right-sizing to proactive capacity planning.
+The anomaly detection tends to surface a bonus category worth chasing regardless of the cloud bill: over-provisioned disaster recovery, redundant backup processes, orphaned development environments.
+The compounding effect, on those targets: an $8-12M annual cloud bill trending toward $5-7M by month 12, with improved compliance posture and reduced operational risk as side benefits.

 Target Scope